shm-dsgn/BlogOn/README.md

 4. **Delete Post** : A user when signed in, can also delete the posts that were created by the same user.
 5. **Edit Post** : A user can edit their posts by clicking on the 'Edit' button on the post card and can edit the title, summary, cover photo and the content of the blog.
 6. **My Profile** : A user can see their profile by clicking on the 'My Profile' button and can see all the posts created by them.
+7. **Human Identification**: Every registration is now checked with TensorFlow JS models if a user is a person or not.
+8. **Listen to Blog** : Now a user can listen to the blogs.
+9. **Detect Toxicity** : Every post is now checked for toxicity(eg: insult,obscene, sexual_explicit, etc )